guru9/jollyJet/docs/analysis/project-analysis.md

 ---

-_Analysis completed on December 10, 2025 at 12:34 UTC_
+_Analysis completed on December 24, 2025 at 18:04 UTC_
-_Document Version: 2.0 - Enhanced with comprehensive assessment_
+_Document Version: 2.1 - Updated with GetProductUseCase implementation details_